VitaliiBozadzhy88/golangEmailDemo/README.md

 * ✅ Clone project (need to push Code button and choose in what way you want to get project)
 * ✅ Open with IntelliJ IDEA (if you do not have this program - download it [here](https://www.jetbrains.com/idea/download/#section=mac))
 * ✅ You will also need MySQL to this project.
 Setup instructions [here](https://www.youtube.com/watch?v=xaPuXh8IFIU) and [here](https://www.youtube.com/watch?v=ImqxBiv5yIY)
+* ✅ You have to SET UP ROOT.
+How to do it you find [here](https://www.jetbrains.com/help/idea/configuring-goroot-and-gopath.html)
 * ✅ So, we have Intellij, Browser(Safari, Google Chrome etc.) and MySql
 * ✅ Find in [User](model/User.go) fields - USER, PASS, NAMEDB.
 You have put here your UserName, Password and DB name that you must create before start work with this project.
 For quick start you may open MySql and write Query -> `create database usersdb` then another